dob/tap/README.md

 Before you can provide attestations, the code for the contract must be verified, and the request registered with TAP.
 Call `verifyContract` if it hasn't been called yet for the contract within TAP.
+This will write out the bytecode, ABI, and code to IPFS (TBD).

 `TAPJS.getAttestations(contractAddr, methodId)`